freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Exiting Vi, Vim, Nvim, Gvim
 1. Press escape to get you into "normal" mode
 2. Type `:q`, press enter.
-If you receive an error try `:q!` (NOTE: The command `:q!` will force vim to exit without saving.
+If you receive an error try `:q!` (NOTE: The command `:q!` will force Vim to exit without saving.
 Make sure you save first by typing the command `:w` if you do not want to lose any changes you've made.)

 **OR**
 - Type ZZ (save and quit)